w3c/wot-thing-description/explainer/Explainer11.md

 |  |overheating (type: string) | Resource (GET & longpoll): /oh

-Based on such information a Thing Description can be simple designed in the following way
+Based on such information a Thing Description can be designed in the following way

 ```json
 {